-Having a barcode is important as it considerably speeds up the checkout process and reduces room for human error.
-For this reason retailers generally are more willing to stock your product if you have a barcode.
+A barcode is important as it considerably speeds up the checkout process and reduces room for human error.
+For this reason, retailers generally are more willing to stock your product if you have a barcode.

 In general, retail products use EAN-13 barcodes.
-These are used on all products except for books and magazines, and are used predominantly throughout the world with the exception of the USA and Canada, where they use UPC-A Barcodes.
+These are used on all products except for books and magazines and are used predominantly throughout the world, except for the USA and Canada, where they use UPC-A Barcodes.
 The differences between EAN-13 and UPC-A barcodes can be seen here.

 2. Incorporating the barcode onto your product

 Once you place an order through our website, we will email you your barcodes with the images as attached files.
 The next step is to incorporate whichever image file format you like best into your product packaging.
 This should be in an easily visible flat location, with enough ‘white space’ on either side of the barcode.

 Another option, if you have already printed your product packaging, is to get sticky barcode labels printed for your product.
 Please see our barcode labels page for details on this.